lambdaclass/concrete/ROADMAP.md

 big-bang it; stage per the doc (IntArith beachhead → first certificate type → widen one fact axis at a time), each stage shippable and retiring debt.

+Quality bar for this phase: finishing `IntArith` alone is not "the best possible pipeline"; it is the first load-bearing semantic axis.
+The pipeline can make that claim only when every major semantic axis has the same discipline: one reference truth, one owning stage, no hidden alternate pipeline, facts carried forward instead of re-derived, backend lowering derived from compiler facts rather than parallel policy code, typed report/evidence rows, and mutation-tested gates proving the checks are load-bearing.
+Until then, public language claims should say "pipeline hardening in progress" rather than imply the compiler architecture is finished.

 1. **FIRST FIX: unify integer/arithmetic evaluation semantics.**
    Arithmetic semantics currently has multiple hand-maintained implementations: interpreter evaluation, constant folding / DCE decisions, and backend checked